fredericaltorres/JSON.SyntaxValidator/readme.markdown

 ## Why this library?
-Because all .NET JSON frameworks I tested (in 01/2013) do not follow strictly the JSON standard and this is what you I need to work with JSON.parse() in JavaScript.
+Because all .NET JSON frameworks I tested (in 01/2013) do not follow strictly the JSON standard and this is what you I needed to work with JSON.parse() in JavaScript.
 Once the JSON is validated, you can also access the data programmatically.
 JSON.SyntaxValidator is a read-only library.